-Dan Siemon & Scot Loach (Co-founders) from Preseem had the opportunity to go live on ISP radio’s latest show with hosts Steven Grabiel and Dennis Burgess on 4th April, 2018.
-This post is a written summary of the segment where Scot discusses Netflix and how it actually works (hint: it’s not a stream) for the benefit of network owners and managers.
+Dan Siemon and Scot Loach from Preseem appeared live on ISP Radio with hosts Steven Grabiel and Dennis Burgess on April 4th, 2018.
+This post is a written summary of the segment where Scot discusses Netflix and how it actually works (hint: it’s not a stream), for the benefit of network owners and managers.

-When it plays a video, it starts from an understanding that it’s at second X of show Y, then looks at its internal buffer where it stores videos and audio segments and finally take the next one out of that, decode it and put it on the screen.
+When Netflix plays a video, it starts from an understanding that it’s at second X of show Y. It then looks at its internal buffer where it stores videos and audio segments.
+Then it takes the next one out of that, decodes it, and puts it on the screen.
 What fills that buffer is the interesting part and the part focused on below.

-What happens on the network is when someone hits play inside the streaming app, it authenticates with their servers and then the app requests for the manifest file for this video.
-The manifest file is basically a big list of different files encoded in different bit rates and different resolutions that the device being used can play.
-It has three HTTPS links for each file and those come from three different locations on the internet that is three different CDN (Content Delivery Network) nodes.
-Those CDN nodes are selected by the app based on factors like BGP distance, throughput and latency.
+This has three HTTPS links for each file, each coming from different locations on the internet.
+That is, three different CDN (Content Delivery Network) nodes.
+Those CDN nodes are selected by the app based on factors like BGP distance, throughput, and latency.
 The app will establish several TCP connections to different nodes and then it’ll retrieve those file chunks using regular HTTP over TLS.
-Here’s an example of how one of these looks like.
+Here’s an example of what one of these looks like.

 Connections are encrypted on the network but it’s basically a big obfuscated string requesting part of the file and it does it chunk by chunk.
-It’s not a big complete file download.
-It’s chunk by chunk requests.
+So it’s not a big file download, it’s chunk-by-chunk requests.
 Basically, what it tries to do is to keep the internal buffers full.
 So, there’s a big buffer and if there’s room in the buffer, the app will download the next chunk.
 If there’s no room left, it won’t download the next chunk.

-The details of how it does this algorithm is proprietary to Netflix and this is their special secret sauce, if you want to call it.
-What it’s trying to do is to maximize the quality of video the user sees and keep it as close to the available capacity of the network so that the user gets the most high-def experience they can have.
-It’s also trying to minimize the number of up-shifts or down-shifts in resolution during playback as it may impact user’s overall experience.
-Base intention behind this algorithm remaining to keep the buffer full to avoid the much-hated “Netflix buffering” messages which users detest and can impact their preference for Netflix.
+The details of how it does this is proprietary to Netflix and is their “secret sauce.”
+What it’s trying to do is to maximize the quality of video the user sees and keep it close to the available capacity of the network.
+This way, the user gets the most high-def experience they can have.
+It’s also trying to minimize the number of up-shifts or down-shifts in resolution as this may impact the user’s experience.
+The basic intention behind this is to keep the buffer full to avoid annoying “Netflix buffering” messages and poor QoE.

 Important Takeaway for WISPs

-– A shaper configured with bursting can actually cause Netflix to misestimate the throughput when the video starts.
+A shaper configured with bursting can actually cause Netflix to mis-estimate the throughput when a video starts.
 If a WISP offers, say, a 5 Mb plan and lets subscribers burst to 6 Mb for a little bit, Netflix will detect that higher limit and start downloading above the 5 Mb actual plan speed.
-This’ll result in some extra shifting up and down of resolution during the playback which otherwise wouldn’t have happened.
-It can typically go from lower quality > higher > lower quality during playback.
-Since it can be noticed by the subscriber, this might end up impacting their QoE and overall experience with the ISP.
+This can cause extra shifting of resolution during the playback, which otherwise wouldn’t have happened.
+It can typically go from lower quality to higher to lower quality during playback.
+Since this is noticeable to the subscriber, it can impact QoE.

 This is an experiment we did.
 We started a shaper at 3 Mb and then started a Netflix show.
-After a few minutes, we increased the shaper rate to 5 Mb and in this case, Netflix didn’t choose the higher encoding – it didn’t make the up shift decision so we kept playing at a bit rate under 3 Mb.
-We were trying to see what will happen it was filling the buffer with video well below the available capacity in the network.
+After a few minutes, we increased the shaper rate to 5 Mb and in this case, Netflix didn’t choose the higher encoding, i.e. it didn’t make the up-shift decision.
+So, we kept playing at a bit rate under 3 Mb.
+We were trying to see what would happen if it was filling the buffer with video well below the available capacity in the network.

-This confirms the known QoE insight that Netflix won’t allow interactive packets from VoIP call or gaming to get through and those packets will continue to wait behind Netflix traffic in the pipe.
+This confirms the known QoE insight that Netflix won’t allow interactive packets from VoIP calls or gaming to get through.
+Those packets will continue to wait behind Netflix traffic in the pipe.

-- Netflix uses multiple TCP connections and uses TLS therefore it’s not possible to limit the number of devices or streaming sessions even with DPI based platforms.
+- Netflix uses multiple TCP connections and TLS.
+Therefore, it’s not possible to limit the number of devices or streaming sessions even with DPI-based platforms.

-- Netflix videos are variable bitrate encoded (and dependent on genre of movie amongst other things) therefore it’s not possible to limit resolution (like standard def) with network policy.
+- Videos on Netflix are variable bitrate encoded (and dependent on genre of movie amongst other things).
+As a result, it’s not possible to limit resolution (like standard def) with network policy.

 - Netflix downloads in short bursts at full link rate, which can negatively impact other traffic like gaming packets or VoIP.
 A strategy to fix QoE problems associated with Netflix behavior is to leverage modern queuing technologies such as FQ-CoDel.

 In the end, it’s important to realize that the more capacity Netflix can use, the better resolution/picture quality it’ll offer to the subscriber.
-From an operator or business point-of-view, while you want to provide a network that offers a great Netflix experience, you do have network constraints in terms of available capacity and subscriber plans.
+From an operator or business point of view, while you want to provide a network that offers a great Netflix experience, you do have network constraints in terms of available capacity and subscriber plans.
 However, artificially limiting the capacity for Netflix and other applications isn’t the right way to go from a QoE perspective.
-Latest queuing techniques like FQ-CoDel allow ISPs to offer a good experience to their subscribers within their enforced plan while ensuring that interactive applications aren’t negatively impacted by high-bandwidth applications like Netflix or device updates.
-Happy Netflix binging!